scottishgovernment/resources.mygov.scot/_criterion/cross-functional-team.md

 ### In the alpha and beta assessments

-To pass the alpha and beta assessments, they usually need to:
+To pass, the service team usually need to:

 * describe their delivery team – the team should consist of roles like: service manager, product manager, delivery manager, technical architect, assisted digital lead, designer, user researcher, developer, content designer, web operations engineer, performance analyst, front-end developer
 * show they have a service manager with the knowledge and power to make day-to-day decisions to improve the service